chocolatey/docs/input/en-us/guides/create/prepare-packaging-env.md

 ---
-Order: 11
+Order: 1
-xref: package-creation-env
+xref: howto-prepare-env
-Title: Package Creation Environment Setup
+Title: How To Prepare A Package Creation Environment
 Description: Information on how to setup a workstation to create Chocolatey packages
 ---